Managed Kubernetes has launched! Learn more in the announcement blog.

 The private key must be kept safe, ensuring that only you have access to it.

-Check out our guide to Using SSH-keys For Authentication to learn how to implement it on your Linux cloud server.
+Check out our guide to Using SSH keys For Authentication to learn how to implement it on your Linux cloud server.

-Common solutions for any networked computer security is to set limitations to which connections are allowed.
+A common solution for any networked computer security is to set limitations to which connections are allowed.
 This can be done by using a firewall, a network security system, that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.

 The UpCloud control panel offers an easy-to-configure firewall that acts as a first-line defence to secure your cloud server.
 The UpCloud firewall works server specifically, but you can copy firewall settings between your servers.
-You also have the option to configure the firewall using one of the premade setups available at the firewall rules settings.
+You also have the option to configure the firewall using one of the premade setups available in the firewall rules settings.
 The premade rules are a simple starting point for further customization.
-You can read more about the UpCloud Firewall at its own article.
+You can read more about the UpCloud Firewall in its own article.

 Another option on a Linux server is to use the built-in solution called iptables, which is included in most distributions.
-On CentOS and other Red Hat variants, iptables often comes with some pre-configured rules, while Ubuntu and Debian servers don’t implement any restrictions by default.
+On CentOS and other Red Hat variants, iptables often come with some pre-configured rules, while Ubuntu and Debian servers don’t implement any restrictions by default.
 To learn more about iptables, check out our introductory guide to configuring iptables on your Linux server of either CentOS, Debian or Ubuntu.

 Make sure to regularly check for updates on your Linux server.
 New vulnerabilities are found from time to time and often patched quickly.
-Make sure your cloud server has the latest fixes to keep your system up to date and secure.
+Make sure your cloud server has the latest fixes to keep your system up-to-date and secure.